 What Does Low TSH Mean?

-If your blood test determines that you have low TSH, it means that your thyroid is producing too much thyroid hormone; a condition known as hyperthyroidism.
-If your healthcare provider determines you have an overactive thyroid, they may recommend medication to restrict thyroid hormone production by the thyroid to return your levels to a healthy range.
+If thyroid testing determines that you have low TSH, it means that your thyroid is producing too much thyroid hormone; a condition known as hyperthyroidism.
+If your healthcare provider determines you have an overactive thyroid, they may recommend medication to restrict thyroid hormone production by the thyroid to help you return to normal TSH levels.

 The most common symptoms of hyperthyroidism are: